noooon/100Projects/Numbers/README.md

 Numbers
 ---------

-**Mortgage Calculator** - Calculate the monthly payments of a fixed term mortgage over given Nth terms at a given interest rate.
-Also figure out how long it will take the user to pay back the loan.

 **Calculator** - A simple calculator to do basic operators.
 Make it a scientific calculator for added complexity.

 **Alarm Clock** - A simple clock where it plays a sound after X number of minutes/seconds or at a particular time.